-General and administrative expenses include compensation and benefits costs for staff working in our executive, finance, corporate development, investor relations, government relations, legal, human resources, internal audit, facilities and internal information technology departments.
-These expenses also include fees paid for outside professional services, including audit, tax, legal and information technology fees.
-We expect our general and administrative expenses to increase in absolute dollars in 2011 compared to 2010 due to the increased costs necessary to support the future growth of our business.
+General and administrative expenses include compensation and benefits costs for staff working in our executive, finance, corporate development, investor relations, government affairs, legal, human resources, internal audit, facilities and internal information technology departments.
+These expenses also include fees paid for outside professional services, including audit, tax, legal, government affairs and information technology fees.

+We expect our general and administrative expenses to decline in absolute dollars and as a percentage of total revenue in 2012 compared to 2011 due primarily to a decrease in government affairs expenses.